3D Simulation Reveals Misaligned Lens in Tattoo Laser Burn

 Forensic workflow: from CT scan to optics in Zemax 🔬

-The forensic team digitized the patient's anatomy using 3D Slicer to segment the skin layers, tattoo ink, and blood vessels from CT scan images.
+The forensic team digitized the patient's anatomy using 3D Slicer to segment the skin layers, tattoo ink, and blood vessels from CT images.
 This digital twin was imported into SimuLife to simulate thermal interaction.
 In parallel, the laser's optical system was reconstructed in Zemax.
 The analysis showed that a misaligned lens in the handpiece deflected the beam, concentrating energy into a focal point only 0.2 mm in diameter.
-This multiplied the power density tenfold, exceeding the threshold for dermal damage and causing tissue necrosis.
+This multiplied the power density tenfold, exceeding the dermal damage threshold and causing tissue necrosis.
 Blender was used to visualize the beam path and impact zone, creating an animation that served as expert evidence.

 Lessons for safety in aesthetic treatments ⚠️

-What role does 3D simulation play in identifying optical failures in laser devices for tattoo removal procedures, and how can it prevent future third-degree burns?
+What role does 3D simulation play in identifying optical failures in laser devices for tattoo removal procedures and how can it prevent future third-degree burns?

 (PS: If you 3D print a heart, make sure it beats... or at least doesn't cause copyright issues.)